Oliver-Berggren/CMPM163Labs/README.md

 Mirror: https://youtu.be/GqwfDf3N1QM

+I finished my lab before my partner.
 An implementation of vertex shaders in UE4: one vertex shader for terrain, and the other for water.
 The waves' strength, speed, and color is adjustable.
 The archipelago's strength, speed, and color is adjustable too.
 I custom modeled a lighthouse in 3DS Max, painted it in substance painter, and exported it to Unity.
 I also created a morning skybox in PaintDotNet, and created a custom cubemap to make it visible in-game.